 The so-called ‘6Cs of Nursing’ are the core values and expectations drawn up by NHS England Chief Nursing Officer Jane Cummings; they initially launched in December 2012 but remain central to this day.

-Embedded into everything nursing, midwifery, and care staff do, NHS England sets out the 6C’s as follows;
+Embedded into everything nursing, midwifery, and care staff do, NHS England sets out the 6Cs of nursing as follows.

-Care is our core business and the care we deliver helps the individual person and improves the health of the whole community.
+Care is our core business, and the care we deliver helps the individual person and improves the whole community’s health.

 Compassion is how care is given through relationships based on empathy, respect, and dignity.
 It can also be described as intelligent kindness and is central to how people perceive their care.

-Communication is central to successful caring relationships and to effective team working.
+Communication is central to successful, caring relationships and effective team working.
 Listening is as important as what we say.
 It is essential for ‘No decision without me’.
 Communication is the key to a good workplace with benefits for those in our care and staff alike.